shibu-g/tsx-java-25Feb2023/README.md

 ***"https://api.github.com/shibu-g/dummy-github-events/commits"
-through this link we are extraction the all commits internally anyone can acces through this link:-"https://f546-223-237-122-102.in.ngrok.io/getallcommits".
+through this link we are extracting the all commits internally. anyone can acces through this link:-"https://f546-223-237-122-102.in.ngrok.io/getallcommits".